 ROIC = (net income – dividends) / (debt + equity)

 All the data needed for calculating ROIC can be found in the company's income statement.
-However effective tax rate is sometimes not presented directly, but it can be easily calculated dividing a company's tax expense by net income.
+However, the effective tax rate is sometimes not presented directly, but it can be easily calculated by dividing a company's tax expense by net income.

 Key takeaways from the equations

-- ROIC can be increased either by increase of EBIT or tax optimization
+- ROIC can be increased either by an increase in EBIT or tax optimization

-- High liabilities can reduce ROIC ratio if the money is not used efficiently
+- High liabilities can reduce the ROIC ratio if the money is not used efficiently

-However ROIC is a very accurate financial metric for evaluating company profitability.
-It is important to understand in which contexts it is the best option for investors.
+However, ROIC is a very accurate financial metric for evaluating company profitability.
+Understanding which context is the best option for investors is important.

-How to use ROIC to determine efficiency of working capital?
+How to use ROIC to determine the efficiency of working capital?

-ROIC is a clear indication how successful a company is in investing capital it has access to.
-This metric is especially for companies that use debt as a leverage, since alternative metrics such as ROE doesn’t consider companys credits.
+ROIC clearly indicates how successful a company is in investing capital to it has access.
+This metric is especially for companies that use debt as leverage since alternative metrics such as ROE doesn't consider the company's debt.

 How to use ROIC for company valuation?

-Although this single metric is not enough to find the real value of the company, it's an important component of the financial analysis of the enterprise.
-There is so much accounting information that is revealed by this ratio so analysis without considering it is not complete.
+Although this single metric is not enough to find the company's real value, it's an essential component of the financial analysis of the enterprise.
+There is so much accounting information that this ratio reveals, so analysis without considering it is not complete.

 How to use ROIC to determine if rising capital is a good option?

-This issue could be answered by comparing ROIC to Weighted Average Cost of Capital (WACC).
-If ROIC is higher than WACC it’s a sign that additional investment could be turned into profits.
-Otherwise it is unlikely that a particular company will use extra capital efficiently.
+This issue could be answered by comparing ROIC to the Weighted Average Cost of Capital (WACC).
+If ROIC is higher than WACC, it's a sign that additional investment could be turned into profits.
+Otherwise, it is unlikely that a particular company will use extra capital efficiently.

 How to use ROIC to compare companies?

-Like other business metrics ROIC allows you to compare enterprises.
+Like other business metrics, ROIC allows you to compare enterprises.
 It is not only more accurate than many alternatives like ROI or ROE, but also all necessary information is available in the income statement and balance sheet.
-Because of that comparison of ventures using this indicator is not only simple but quick as well.
+Because of that, the comparison of ventures using this indicator is not only simple but quick as well.

 When not to use this metric?

-Although ROIC has a very important place in fundamental analysis of the business, it has its own limitations.
-So in order to use this ratio properly there are a few situations when other metrics should be applied.
+Although ROIC has a vital place in fundamental business analysis, it has its limitations.
+So to use this ratio properly, there are a few situations when other metrics should be applied.

-Doing business will be much easier if all the investments would pay for itself immediately.
-Oftentimes projects tend to bring profits after a few years.
+Doing business will be much easier if all the investments would pay for themselves immediately.
+Often projects tend to bring profits after a few years.

-For the similar reasons as before, newly established businesses tend to have low or even negative ROIC percentages.
-Each venture needs time to bring profits, so applying this metric at an early stage of the business or startup may be misleading.
+For similar reasons, newly established businesses tend to have low or negative ROIC percentages.
+Each venture needs time to bring profits, so applying this metric at an early stage of the company or startup may be misleading.

 ROIC gives just a broad overview

-Although the discussed indicator provides important information, it is important to note that it tells nothing about what segment of the business is creating value.
+Although the discussed indicator provides important information, it is essential to note that it tells nothing about what segment of the business is creating value.

 What is a good ROIC?

-It is hard to give a straight answer and we could answer the same like we answer what is a good ROE.
-The higher the percentage value of ROIC the better and much depends on the industry and how your business is doing in relation to its competitors.
+It is hard to give a straight answer; we could answer the same as we answer what a good ROE is.
+The higher the percentage value of ROIC, the better, and much depends on the industry and how your business is doing in relation to its competitors.

-However there is a good indication that gives you a clear answer in case of a particular company.
-Since ROIC is a measure of how efficiently a company uses invested capital, if average cost of capital (WACC) is lower than the ROIC percentage, current ROIC level could be considered good.
+However, there is a good indication that gives you a clear answer in the case of a particular company.
+Since ROIC measures how efficiently a company uses invested capital, if the average cost of capital (WACC) is lower than the ROIC percentage, the current ROIC level could be considered reasonable.

 Example ROIC calculation

-In order to illustrate how to work out return on invested capital for a particular company let’s go through an example.
-To simplify the numbers let's analyze an imaginary corporation called ACME Corp.
+In order to illustrate how to work out the return on invested capital for a particular company, let's go through an example.
+To simplify the numbers, let's analyze an imaginary corporation called ACME Corp.

-In the fiscal year of 2021 ACME generated 10 million in revenue and 1,7 million operating profit (EBIT).
+In the fiscal year of 2021, ACME generated 10 million in revenue and 1,7 million in operating profit (EBIT).
 The income tax rate was 20%.
-Using this data we can calculate nopat which is the numerator of the ROIC formula.
+Using this data, we can calculate NOPAT, the ROIC formula's numerator.

 NOPAT = EBIT * (1-tax_rate/100%) = $1,700,000 * (1 - 20/100) = $1,360,000

-The company has 5 million of equity in form of initial shareholders investment and 2 millions of long term debt.
+The company has 5 million equity in the form of initial shareholder's investment and 2 million of long-term debt.
 So total invested capital on disposal of the company can be calculated as follows:

 Invested_capital = equity + debt = $5,000,000 + $2,000,000 = $7,000,000

-Now we have all the data for final calculation:
+Now we have all the data for the final calculation: